AdamKasp/AI-chat/README.md

 A production-ready AI application combining document management, vector search, and multi-model AI capabilities to provide intelligent, context-aware responses.

+This is an application designed for educational purposes.
+It's likely that we could find better alternatives for all of its functionalities on the internet.

 ## 🚀 Core Features

 ### **Chat & AI Integration**